rchouinard/bencode/README.md

 print_r(Bencode::decode($string));
 ```

-The above results the the following output:
+The above produces the the following output:
 ```
 Array
 (